Scaling consistency across 40+ products with a shared design system

 View case study

-Transformed fragmented product experiences into a unified, scalable foundation across 40+ products.
+Established a scalable design system foundation adopted across 40+ products.